-Facebook to make jobs, credit ads searchable
+Facebook to make jobs, credit ads searchable for US users

 The audit’s leader, former American Civil Liberties Union executive Laura Murphy, was hired by Facebook in May 2018 to assess its performance on vital social issues.

-Murphy has consulted with dozens of civil rights groups on the subject as part of her year-long audit, assisted by lawyers from the firm Relman, Dane & Colfax.
-Sunday’s 26-page report, which also deals with content moderation and enforcement and efforts to prevent meddling in the 2020 U.S. elections and census, was her second update.
+Murphy has consulted with dozens of civil rights groups on the subject as part of her yearlong audit, assisted by lawyers from the firm Relman, Dane & Colfax.
+Sunday’s 26-page report , which also deals with content moderation and enforcement and efforts to prevent meddling in the 2020 U.S. elections and census, was her second update.

 The searchable housing ads database will roll out by the end of 2019, Facebook says, and Murphy said she expects the employment and financial product offerings databases to be available within the next year.

-Murphy said she believes the move will positively impact the social mobility of millions in the United States “so I’m very excited about that.”
+Murphy said she’s “very excited” about the move she believes will positively impact the social mobility of millions in the United States.

 Targeted ads tailored to individuals are Facebook’s bread and butter — accounting for all but a sliver of its more than $50 billion in annual revenues last year.
 It’s unlikely that making the ads searchable would have a significant effect on Facebook’s business.
 Analysts have cautioned, however, that any restrictions on Facebook’s ability to target ads could scare off advertisers.